AU-Biocommons/genome-annotation/ansible-prod/README.md

 2. playbook-add-admin-keys-ubuntu.yml
 3. playbook-setup-admin-users-groups-logins-ubuntu.yml
 4. playbook-apollo-ubuntu20.yml
-    1. requires postgres root password passed in as command line
+    1. Requires postgres root password passed in as command line
-    2. requires apollo postgres user password passed in the command line
+    2. Requires apollo postgres user password passed in the command line
 5. playbook-configure-ufw-ubuntu.yml
 6. playbook-prometheus-exporters-ubuntu20.yml
 7. playbook-prometheus-exporters-set-conf.yml
-    1. requires password passed in as command line
+    1. Requires password passed in as command line
 8. **`Before running the following playbooks it's required to manually run certbot`**
 9.  playbook-nginx-set-conf.yml
-    1.  requires domain name to be passed in as a parameter
+    1. Requires `machine name` as domain name to be passed in as a parameter
-    2.  requires to use --limit to make sure this runs for `only one` server/host at a time
+    2. Requires to use --limit to make sure this runs for `only one` server/host at a time
 10. playbook-apollo-restart-services.yml
 11. **`Wait 3mins to allow apollo database tables to be created`**
 12. playbook-apollo-docker-postgres-create-admin.yml